dddrrreee/cs140e-20win/labs/2-bootloader/README.md

 this can go fairly smoothly.
 If you do everything all-at-once and then have to play wack-a-mole with various bugs that arise from combinations of mistakes, this will take awhile.

+And don't forget: there are a bunch of useful error checking macros in `libunix/demand.h` and uses in `libunix/*.c`.

 #### Done!